mullvad/mullvadvpn-app/docs/security.md

 On Linux, any situation that permits incoming or outgoing traffic also allows that traffic to be forwarded.
 All other forward traffic is rejected.

+#### Mullvad API

+The firewall allows traffic for the API regardless of tunnel state, to allow for updating keys, fetching account data, etc. In the [Connected] state, this is only allowed inside the tunnel.
+For the other states, it is allowed regardless.
+On Windows, only the Mullvad service and problem report tool are able to communicate with the API in any of the blocking states.

 ### Disconnected

 This is the default state that the `mullvad-daemon` starts in when the device boots, unless